Then and Now: Cruise Ship Travel Through the Years

 Prior to the 1980s, there were very few ports and routes for passengers to take.

-The most popular route was between London, England, and New York, New York, and passengers looking to explore inward into the U.S. or Europe would opt for air travel.
+The most popular route was between London, England, and New York, New York.
+Passengers looking to explore inward into the U.S. or Europe would opt for air travel.

 The Titanic may have been touted as the "Queen of the Ocean" — but the unlucky vessel would have been considered quite small by today’s standards.

-The cruise liner set sail in 1912 with 2,229 guests, while today's average Princess Cruise Line vessel can accommodate upwards of 4,000 guests.
+The cruise liner set sail in 1912 with 2,229 guests, while today's average Princess Cruise Line vessel can accommodate upward of 4,000 guests.

 The cruising industry was not nearly as accessible in the early 1900s as it is today — and, as such, most guests would be royal, famous or very well off.